Polyosma

-Polyosma is a genus of about 60 species of trees native to south-east Asia.
+Polyosma is a genus of about 90 species of trees native to south-east Asia.
 They occur from China south through south-east Asia to the east coast of Australia, New Guinea, the Solomon Islands and New Caledonia.

 Its taxonomic placement has long been uncertain: it was traditionally placed in Grossulariaceae, but in the APG II system it was given its own family, Polyosmaceae, which was unplaced as to order within the euasterids II (campanulids) clade.
-More recent research found Polyosmaceae to be a sister to the Escalloniaceae, so for simplicity's sake the Angiosperm Phylogeny Website now recommends the latter family be expanded to include this genus.
+However, the current APG IV system places the genus in the family Escalloniaceae.